morganmayday/tayen-core/actions/README.md

 #### Scales
 Tayen operates on three timescales.

 If you want to take an action from a shorter timescale in a longer timescale, you can!
 It becomes the next shorter type of action--full-round becomes major becomes minor becomes free.
 If something has a specific activation time listed, like "one minute", it doesn't change.
+Sometimes this won't make sense.
+The Spinner has final say.

 #### Conflict Scale
 Conflict scale is bullet time.
 Each major action is about five seconds.
 Conflict scale is used for debates, duels, raids, and the like--things where hair-trigger action-reaction is necessary.